Want to go straight to the recipe? Click here to go to the apple pie scones recipe.

 - In a large bowl, whisk together the flour, sugar, baking powder and salt.

 - Drop in the cold, diced butter.
-With both hands, quickly pick up handfuls of the flour mixture and rub together with your palms to quickly work in the butter.
+With both hands, quickly pick up handfuls of the flour mixture and press/rub it all them together with your palms to work in the butter.
 This is called “sanding”.
-Continue sanding the flour until you obtain a fairly even mixture that ressembles very coarse oatmeal.
-Make a well in the center of the mixture for the wet ingredients.
+Continue sanding the flour until you obtain a fairly even mixture that resembles very coarse oatmeal or bread crumbs.

-- In a small bowl, combine the cream, egg and the vanilla.
-Whisk it together to break up the egg then pour the wet ingredients into the well.
+- In a small bowl, combine the cream, egg and vanilla.
+Whisk it together to break up the egg then pour the wet ingredients over the dry ingredients.

-- Using a fork, stir the wet ingredients into the flour, working from the center out.
-When it’s all combined, give the mixture a last knead with your hands.
-Divide the dough in 2.
+- Using a Danish dough whisk, stir the wet ingredients into the flour.
+When it’s all combined, give the mixture a last knead with your hands to ensure you've incorporated all the dry bits.
+Divide the dough in two.

 - Spread the apple butter on the surface of one disk, and top with the chopped apple.

-- On a lightly floured surface, roll the other half of the dough until it's just slightly larger than the first half, about 10 or 11 inches in diameter.
+- Pat out the other half of the dough until it's also 8 inches in diameter.

 - Place the second dough round on top of the first, pressing it down and gathering in the edges with your palms to tighten the edges and seal them together.

-- Brush the round with cream, sprinkle with turbinado sugar and cinnamon.
-Cut into 8 large wedges.
+- Brush the round with cream and sprinkle with cinnamon sugar.
+Cut into eight large wedges.
+Freeze for 15 minutes while you preheat the oven.

-- Let the scones cool for about 10 minutes to firm up before scarfing them down.
+- Let the scones cool for about 10 minutes to firm up.
+Serve warm with more apple butter.

 Notes

 - If you prefer to make your scone dough without eggs, replace the egg with 60 mL (¼ cup of cream).
-This means that total for this recipe, you would measure out 310 mL (1-¼ cups) of cream
+This means that in total for this recipe, you would measure out 310 mL (1-¼ cups) of cream.

 Charlotte says